MORE BITTER COLD WIND CHILLS...

 Your First Alert Weather Forecast:

-Does this sound familiar?
-From Lake Winnebago and to the north, wind chills this morning will vary from -15° to -30°.
-While the wind chill factor will improve slightly into the single digits below zero this afternoon, they’ll plunge again tonight.
+The wind chill factor will improve slightly into the single digits below zero for this afternoon, but they’ll plunge again tonight.
 Look for more wind chills around -15° to -30° tomorrow morning.
 Yet another Wind Chill Advisory may be issued by the National Weather Service.

-The actual temperatures will be closer to 10° this afternoon, which continues to be colder than normal for the middle of February.
-Skies will be partly sunny, with some passing clouds through this afternoon.
+The actual temperatures will be closer to 10° for highs today, which continues to be colder than normal for the middle of February.
+Skies this afternoon will be partly sunny, with some passing clouds.
 We’ll turn mostly clear this evening, allowing temps to once tumble again.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.